Ecclesiastes 10:19

 Poverty, I don't care what anybody has to say it is a collection of poor, ignorant, choices.
 Despite the fact that I was born into an environment of limited resources, I made the decision once I got older, to find legal resources to get me out of that environment and to sustain me.
 I couldn't afford to find an excuse.
 I needed resources.

-However my issue, as I mentioned before, was my mind
+However my issue, as I mentioned before, was my mind.

 I was still mentally living in the crux of the place I was trying not to revisit and I subconsciously created a pathway back to that place.
 Thanks to my poor decisions.